-Platform support is another highlight, with ExpressVPN providing apps for Windows, Mac, Android, iOS, Linux and others, custom firmware for many routers, as well as detailed manual setup guides for Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.
+Top-notch platform support includes apps for Windows, Mac, Android, iOS, Linux and other operating systems, not to mention custom firmware for many routers, as well as detailed manual setup guides for Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.

 - Want to try ExpressVPN?
-Check out the website here
+Check out today's best deals here

 Sign up for ExpressVPN's 6-month plan and the price drops to $9.99 per month.
 That's a reasonable discount, and it also gives you more flexibility than you'll get with some competitors, who don't offer a 6-month plan at all.

-However, also bear in mind that with our exclusive deal, you can get three free months on the annual subscription, meaning 15 months of service for $6.67 per month.
+There are ways to save some cash, as well.
+Signing up with our exclusive deal adds three free months to the annual ExpressVPN subscription, giving you 15 months of service for an effective $6.67 per month.

-The good news continues with ExpressVPN's wide support of payment methods, including cards, PayPal, Bitcoin, and a host of other players (AliPay, Yandex Money, WebMoney and more.)
+If you decide to sign up you'll discover a wide range of payment methods, including cards, PayPal, Bitcoin, and a host of other players (AliPay, Yandex Money, WebMoney and more).

-If you're not quite convinced, ExpressVPN's 30-day money-back guarantee allows you to safely check out the service for yourself, and the mobile apps also come with 7-day trials.
+If you're not quite convinced, installing the Android or iOS app gets you a 7-day trial.
+And even after handing over your cash, ExpressVPN's 30-day money-back guarantee allows you to safely check out the service for yourself.

 If you decide you want to cancel, it's also very straightforward.
-You don't have to jump through hoops, make a phone call, fill in forms, justify why you want to leave, and there are no small-print clauses to catch you out (no refund if you've logged on more than x times, or used more than y GB of bandwidth.)
+There are no small print clauses to catch you out, and you don't have to justify your decision to the company.
 You can use the service, in full, for 30 days, and if you're unhappy, or you simply change your mind, just tell ExpressVPN and you'll get your money back.
 That has to be a reassuring sign of just how confident ExpressVPN is in its service.

-Every VPN claims to offer complete privacy, but drill down to the detail and there's often very little substance to back this up.
-ExpressVPN is refreshingly different, because the company doesn't just tell you how great it is, it also has an impressively lengthy list of features to help justify every word.
+Every VPN claims to offer complete privacy, but drill down to the details and there's often very little substance to back this up.
+ExpressVPN is refreshingly different, because the company doesn't just tell you how great it is – it also has an impressively lengthy list of features to help justify every word.